zbalkan/zbalkan.github.io/_posts/2024-12-10-security-vs-compliance.md

 ## Security vs. Compliance: A Humble Critique of Phil Venables’ Vision for Harmonization

-Phil Venables, a respected leader in cybersecurity, recently shared his perspective on harmonizing compliance and cybersecurity frameworks.
+Phil Venables, recently shared [his perspective](https://www.philvenables.com/post/regulatory-harmonization-let-s-get-real) on harmonizing compliance and cybersecurity frameworks.
 His article highlights inefficiencies in regulatory processes and argues for alignment to streamline operations and enhance risk management.
 While his vision is compelling and valuable, I believe it’s crucial to explore a limitation that stems from the very nature of compliance and cybersecurity: they address fundamentally different risks, owned by distinct entities with divergent objectives.

-My critique is not of Venables’ call to action—it is sound and necessary—but rather a complementary addition to the discussion.
-By recognizing the inherent restrictions to harmonization, we can set realistic expectations and actionable goals for achieving alignment where it truly matters.
+My critique is not of Venables’ call to action —it is sound and necessary— but rather a complementary addition to the discussion.
+By recognizing the inherent restrictions to harmonization, in my perspective, we can set realistic expectations and actionable goals for achieving alignment where it truly matters.

 ### Different Risk Owners, Different Objectives